 One way to read the Basenji reference in your work is as a metaphor for the layered usefulness or meaning of things and objects, people, histories, and even animals.
 Does that interpretation resonate with your intentions?
 And perhaps just as interestingly, what are some of the more unexpected interpretations audiences have brought to your installation?

-I forgot to respond to the last question of the third question, the unexpected interpretation of the audience towards my work.
-Or maybe once I was in Gabon.
-And one of the people told me that my work was a scam because he could have seen, like other people, really worked hard, but what he was saying was just an umbrella, the rope and the kaolin, and this turning and for him, that work couldn’t have been a work of art, but it was a scam.
-I think I laughed about it.
-But I do not really recall the unexpected interpretation of the work.
-But that one was maybe the most prominent for me.
+I forgot to respond to the last question, about the unexpected interpretation of the audience towards my work.
+Once I was in Gabon, and one of the people told me that my work was a scam, because he had seen other people really working hard, but in front of my work, what he saw was just an umbrella, a rope, kaolin, and this turning powered by a motor.
+For him, that work could not have been a work of art, but was a scam.

 Sex and sexuality appear within the conceptual terrain of your work in ways that feel both deliberate and destabilising.
 How do these themes intersect with the broader questions you’re asking through your practice?